-Figure 3.8 Comparison between Multidimensional Poverty and Income Poverty by Dzongkhag
+Figure 3.9 Distribution of Multidimensional Poverty by Income Quintile

 3.6.
 Performance across household characteristics

 We now explore if poverty varies across household characteristics.
 We classify the population in different ways: by household head's sex, household head's education, economic activity of the household head, and by household size.
 Although the female-headed households in both urban and rural areas have a slightly higher proportion of multidimensionally poor people, on average the male-headed households have a higher proportion of poor people (Table 3.7).
 However, the difference between the two is not statistically significantly different.